SpendEdge provides the building blocks of success for chemical sourcing and procurement in a fluctuating global environment.

 Sourcing and procurement challenges for chemical manufacturers arise in the form of an increasing number of regulations, the volatile processes for feedstock and raw materials, changing demand-supply situations, and more.
 All these lead to a direct hit on revenues for players in the chemicals sector.
-Identifying cost-saving opportunities by aligning business goals with short- and long-term business strategies, procurement market intelligence experts at SpendEdge offer actionable insights that will help clients in the chemical industry realize their key spend areas, assess the supplier landscape in a better manner, and make informed decisions.
+Identifying cost-saving opportunities by aligning business goals with short- and long-term business strategies, procurement market intelligence experts at SpendEdge offer chemical sourcing and procurement solutions that will help clients in the chemical industry realize their key spend areas, assess the supplier landscape in a better manner, and make informed decisions.
 We also offer raw materials–specific insights to help clients better understand the best sourcing destinations, price fluctuations and forecasts, contracting best practices, and more, allowing category managers to plan better and optimize profit margins.

 Basic and Specialty Chemicals